 The city was without baseball in 1912, but it returned in 1913.
 The team changed its name to the Senators and joined the Class D Ohio State League where it competed for three seasons.
 The Senators continued to play their games at Wehrle Park.

 Charleston was again without professional baseball from 1916 to 1930.
 In 1917, local baseball enthusiasts Charles A. Beers and Watt Powell combined to help construct Kanawha Park.
-This new park was a wooden framed stadium that seated 3,500 fans and was located at the corner of MacCorkle Avenue and 35th Street, the same property that Watt Powell Park occupies today.
+This new park was a wooden framed stadium that seated 3,500 fans and was located at the corner of MacCorkle Avenue and 35th Street, the same property that Watt Powell Park occupied until 2005.

 Baseball returned to Charleston in 1931 when the Senators resumed play as a member of the Class C Mid-Atlantic League.
 The Senators competed in this league for 12 seasons as an affiliate of the Cincinnati Reds and survived a fire that destroyed most of the grandstands at their home, Kanawha Park.
 The fire forced the team to play many of its games away from Charleston.